Written by

 How to Compute Night Differential Pay

-A common source of disputes between employers and employees comes down to miscalculations.
+A common source of disputes between employers and employees is miscalculation.
 Let’s walk through the correct formula so everyone gets it right.

 Basic Formula: